SuddamallaChaitanya/NETFLIX-CLONE/README.md

 • profile-details.html

-🧠 No backend or local server needed — this is a static HTML/CSS/JS project.
+🔸 Note: No backend or server required.
+This is a pure frontend project.

 # 🧾 **Features**